-- Call the Spill Line at 9-667-7244, report what you have discovered - Contact Safety and Security (334-6042, or speed dial 222 from your office/classroom, or via the Mobile App). - Move to a safe location and determine next steps based on Spill Line direction.
+- Call the Spill Line at 9-667-7244, report what you have discovered then contact Safety and Security (334-6042, speed dial 222 from your classroom/office phone or via the YC Mobile app). - Move to a safe location and determine next steps based on Spill Line direction.